Research Scientist Inserm since 2000 (competitive secure position)

 LIRIC UMR 995; Inserm/Univ.
 Lille/CHU Lille, Lille – France

 Dept. of Pharmacology, Univ. of Washington – Seattle

 Fondation pour la Recherche Médicale postdoc fellowship Award

 Inserm U377, University of Lille, France

 I completed my Ph.D. in Biology at the University of Lille in France working on the human mucin gene MUC5B.
 I moved on to do postdoctoral work on the catalytic subunit of Protein Kinase A at the Univ. of Washington (Seattle, USA).
-In 2000 I was appointed to Research Scientist at the French Institute of Health and Medical Research and joined the team EA3925 in 2009 to create the team 4 of the Inserm Unit U995 at the faculty of Medicine at the University of Lille.
+In 2000 I was appointed to Research Scientist at the French Institute of Health and Medical Research and joined the labooratory EA3925 in 2009 to create the team #4 of the Inserm Unit U995 (now the LIRIC center, UMR 995) at the faculty of Medicine, University of Lille.

-Key words: mouse transgenic, mucus, mucins, molecular and cellular biology, imaging, cystic fibrosis, inflammatory bowel diseases, microbiota, experimental infection, nutrition
+Key words: mouse transgenic, mucus, mucins, molecular and cellular biology, imaging, cystic fibrosis, inflammatory bowel diseases, experimental infection, dry eye